 Clark, Miami and Greene County Salvation Army assistance programs.

 Across the region, the Salvation Army provides the low income and poor with support.
 Aid is offered to families in Clark, Greene, Miami Ohio and other nearby counties.
-The non-profit is focused on helping struggling individuals.
+The non-profit is focused on helping struggling individuals with their rent, food needs, Christmas gifts, employment and more.
 Many of their emergency assistance and social service programs are designed to help families get back on their feet and also change their lives for the better over the long term.

 Residents who find themselves behind on their rent or in need of temporary housing are always a priority, as it is a form of homeless prevention.
 They offer shelters for the homeless, free food and meals for the hungry, and other forms of help for those in despair or unemployed.

 The Salvation Army of Clark County and Springfield is committed to serving the homeless in the area.
 They offer rental and housing assistance programs and services ranging from Homeless Prevention to Permanent Housing.

 The housing programs include a wide array of supportive services in areas of benefit advocacy, budgeting and financial management, employment assistance, career counseling, mental and physical health, and specialized services for currently homeless children.
 The primary goal of each and every Salvation Army program is to both resolve currently homelessness and prevent future cases.
 Examples include Rapid Re-Housing, Emergency Lodge Homeless Shelter, and help in finding Permanent Housing.